 Customizing your application using widgets

-The Genero Browser Client (GBC) comes with built-in widgets that define the user interface.
-If a built-in widget does not meet your needs, you can extend or override the widget.
+The Genero Browser Client (GBC) includes built-in widgets that define the user interface.
+When a built-in widget does not provide the required functionality, developers can create, extend, or override widgets to meet specific needs.

 Required files

-• A simple widget, which defines elements that implement basic functions; for example, an EditWidget or LabelWidget.
+- A simple widget, which defines elements that implement basic functions; for example, an

-• A container widget, which provides a placeholder for child widgets; for example, a MenuWidget.
+EditWidgetorLabelWidget. - A container widget, which provides a placeholder for child widgets; for example, a

 Some widgets require a library.
 The library must be in the customization directory under resources/lib/, and must be referenced by the config.json file.